Aswin-Manoj/Aswin-Manoj.github.io/README.md

 - Visit the [GitHub Pages Documentation](https://docs.github.com/en/pages) to gain a deeper understanding of its features for hosting static websites.

-- Visit the [Jekyll Official Documentation](https://jekyllrb.com/docs/) to gain a deeper understand of Jekyll, the static site generator used by GitHub Pages.
+- Visit the [Jekyll Official Documentation](https://jekyllrb.com/docs/) to gain a deeper understanding of Jekyll, the static site generator used by GitHub Pages.

 ## Author and Acknowledgments